 Editors - Chester Yang, Nikita Woolfe

 WHY DO WE NEED YOUR HELP?

 ACT NOW!
 SAVE OUR SCHOOLS.
-SUPPORT THE MAKING AND DISTRIBUTION OF THIS FILM.
+SUPPORT THE MAKING OF THIS FILM.

 Model motion for donation